As an Amazon Associate I earn from qualifying purchases, at no extra cost to you. See my disclosure policy here.

 Everyone needs an easy, overnight breakfast dish.
 One that you can put in the fridge overnight.
-Then pop into the oven in the morning.
+Then pop it into the oven in the morning.
 This casserole is full of cheesy chunks of brie, savory ham, and bite-sized pieces of rolls.
-It is perfect for spring and summer dinners, breakfast or brunch, and even as lunch.
+It is perfect for spring and summer dinners, breakfast or brunch, and even lunch.
 Well, the best ham and cheese casserole is here and you’re going to love it!
-Let me introduce the Ham & Brie Pull-Apart to you.
+Let me introduce the Ham & Brie Pull-Apart made from frozen bread dough.